Selecting MOV Transient Voltage Suppressors

 NOTE: Higher voltage MOV selection is acceptable as long as the maximum clamping voltage meets your requirements.
 Higher energy ratings are also acceptable provided the physical space is available.
 Under no circumstances is a lower voltage rating MOV to be used.

-For further assistance, contact a Galco Sales Representative.
+For further assistance, call a Galco Sales Representative today at

 Featured Items || CKE High Energy Varistors